umod/docs/docs/games/rust/hooks/player/OnLootEntityEnd.md

 ## Usage

-* Called when the player stops looting an entity
+* Called when the player stops looting a ContainerIOEntity, DroppedItemContainer, FuseBox, ItemBasedFlowRestrictor, LootableCorpse, or StorageContainer
-* No Return behavior
+* No return behavior

 ## Examples